Eschatologue/CM_wiki/docs/class/fighter/rune-knight.md

 ### Level 15: Master of Runes

-You can invoke each Rune you know from your Rune Carver feature twice, rather than once, and you regain all expended uses when you finish a Short or Long Rest.
+You can invoke each Rune you know from your Rune Carver feature twice, rather than once, and you regain all expended uses when you finish a **:rest-short: Short** or **:rest-long: Long Rest**.

 ### Level 18: Runic Juggernaut